fe-data/fe-tracking/docs/usage/tracks.rst

   Change the :doc:`event title <track-change>` in the event overview

 :fa:`qrcode fa-fw fa-lg text-muted` or :fa:`qrcode fa-fw fa-lg text-success` or :fa:`qrcode fa-fw fa-lg text-success opacity-4`
-  When all checkpoints are passed, the qrcode will turn green and the :doc:`Finish/exit qrcode <track-finish>` can be shown if the organisation requests it.
+  When all checkpoints are passed **and** uploaded to the event organisation's server, the qrcode will turn green and the :doc:`Finish/exit qrcode <track-finish>` can be shown if the organisation requests it.
   This is only possible within the tracking window.
 See the :doc:`Information screen <track-information>`.
   Outside the tracking window, the icon is grey or transparent green when all checkpoints have been passed.